linroger/FinanceCompendium/II. Economics/Macroeconomics/Lecture Notes/Lecture Notes on Macroeconomics.md

 We will cover the following topics in this course:
     - Money and Prices: In Ec 207, although you may have occasionally referred to variables denominated in dollars, the fact that transactions required a medium of exchange wasn't mentioned, and played no role in any of the analyses you went through.
 This section will define what money is (which turns out to be less obvious a question than one might immediately think), describe theories of money demand, and describe the long-run behavior of money and the price level.
-    - Nominal Rigidities and Economic Fluctuations.
-The previous section was merely a prelude to this section, in a way.
+    - Nominal Rigidities and Economic Fluctuations: The previous section was merely a prelude to this section, in a way.
 In the RBC section of 207, you saw some explanations for why output and unemployment fluctuated around their trend values (loosely speaking): variations in technology and in tastes for leisure.
 In this section of the course you will see other explanations.
 They all center around the notion that prices and wages may be inflexible, and thus do not move rapidly enough to clear the markets for goods or labor.
 This is an idea which dates back to the foundations of macroeconomics, with the writings of Keynes.
 Over the years, in response to problems fitting the model to empirical data and theoretical challenges, people have made Keynes' thinking more mathematically precise.
 Many of the same conclusions remain.
 This section will essentially present these models as they developed historically.
 Along the way, we will need to think about how firms set prices and wages and about the macroeconomic implications of imperfect competition.
     - Macroeconomic Policy: Given an understanding of what causes economic fluctuations, here we consider what policy can and should do about them.
 We focus on whether policy should consist of adherence to (simple, but possibly contingent) rules or should be permitted to vary at the policymaker's discretion.
     - Investment: Investment is the most volatile components of real GDP, and is an important part to any serious theory of business cycles, as well as growth.
-We will consider various theories of investment and also how imperfections in financial markets may affect real economic outcomes
+We will consider various theories of investment and also how imperfections in financial markets may affect real economic outcomes.
     - Unemployment and Coordination Failure: We will conclude with a consideration of several important kinds of macroeconomic models.
 We first consider several reasons why the labor market fails to clear fully.
 We will then think about models in which agents are searching for something- a job, the best price, etc. These turn out to be important for determining the average rate of unemployment.
 Next, we turn to models involving coordination failure- that is, models in which all individuals would be better off if they were allowed to coordinate among themselves.
 These models are important for some theories of economic fluctuations.

-## Chapter 1

-## Money And Prices
+## Chapter 1: Money and Prices

 In Ec 207, there was scant reference to the fact that transactions needed a medium of exchange to be carried out.
 The only references to money came in the few cases where you were presented economic data denominated in some currency.
 In this part of the course, we will see why it may have been acceptable to ignore money, and look at the long-run relationship between money and prices.